 Finding a home to rent

-You’II need to consider a number of things when you’re looking for a home to rent.
-For example whether to rent from a landlord or letting agent and the best way to search for a property.
+You need to consider a number of things when you’re looking for a home to rent.
+For example, whether to rent from a landlord or letting agent and the best way to search for a property.

 You also need to think about what questions to ask your landlord or letting agent so you don’t lose money.

-Different steps will need to be followed if you want to rent from a council or housing association.
+You'll need to follow different steps if you want to rent from a council or housing association.

-It can be difficult to get the money needed to rent a property.
+It can be difficult to get the money you need to rent a property.
 If you’re on a low income you might be able to get help with renting costs.

 Deciding whether to rent from a landlord or letting agent

 Whether it's better for you to rent from a landlord or letting agent will depend on your budget and needs.
 Each option has pros and cons.

 If you rent directly from a landlord:

 - you might have less to pay before moving in